 If you are using an operating system source that cPanel, L.L.C. did not provide, you must disable SELinux.

-To install AlmaLinux, read the AlmaLinux 8.3 RC Release Notes.
+To install the AlmaLinux OS operating system, read the AlmaLinux OS 8.3 RC Release Notes.

 In Linux, the operating system possesses several levels of operating states.
 Each different level represents a system configuration and allows users to access different processes.

 |AlmaLinux OS 8||Target||

 You must disable SELinux to make your system compatible with cPanel & WHM.